ansmirnov/ansmirnov/README.md

 ### Hi there 👋

 My name is Andrey.
 I'm a Systems Architect and a Tech Lead.

+I use my technical and managerial knowledge and experience as well as modern technology to design and implement successful systems.

 <!--
 **ansmirnov/ansmirnov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.